-Finally, re-emphasizing my initial point, there was nothing obviously ethnic about Hank’s – it had no German-American character, for example.
+Finally, and re-emphasizing my initial point, there was nothing obviously ethnic about Hank’s – it had no German-American character, for example.

 *Some ads stated it was across the city parking lot.
 A Google Street view shows the likely site.
 The double doors and window style of the red building suggest a restaurant or club at one time.